CIF Parser¶

 2 4 8

-Typically, long tables (loops) make most of the CIF content:
+Typically, long tables (loops) make up most of the CIF content:

 1 N N .
 LEU A 11 ?
 0.5281 0.5618 0.5305 -0.0327 -0.0621 0.0104